kermitt2/biblio-glutton/Readme.md

 2) If Glutton is setected, start the Glutton server as indicated above (we assume that it is running at `localhost:8080`).

-3) Launch from GROBID the evaluation:
+3) Launch from GROBID the evaluation, indicating the path where the evaluation dataset has been created - here we suppose that the file `references-doi-matching.json` has been saved under `ABS_PATH_TO_PMC/PMC_sample_1943`:

 > ./gradlew EvaluateDOIMatching -Pp2t=ABS_PATH_TO_PMC/PMC_sample_1943